COAPE Diploma Lecturers & Tutors

 COAPE International Partner.

-Karin has been working in the field of animal behaviour therapy since 1997.
-She completed her Diploma in Animal Behaviour in the UK with COAPE.
-She is a member of both the CAPBT and ICAN and is an International Certified Animal Behaviourist (CAB).
+Karin has been working in the field of animal behaviour therapy since 1997 after studying in the UK, where she completed her Diploma in Animal Behaviour with what was then COAPE UK.
+She is a member of both the CABTi and ICAN and is a Certified Animal Behaviourist (C.A.B.), a partner in COAPE International and a published author.

-She heads the Enrichment Partnership Program between COAPE International and several captive wildlife facilities, where she and her team volunteer their time to develop bespoke enrichment programs to promote the behavioural and emotional health of the animals, as well as implementing consent-based training to facilitate stress-free husbandry and medical procedures in captive wildlife.
+She heads the Enrichment Partnership Program between COAPE International and several captive wildlife facilities, where she spends her time to develop bespoke enrichment programs to promote the behavioural and emotional health of the animals, as well as implementing consent-based training to facilitate stress-free husbandry and medical procedures in captive wildlife.
 The captive animal project provides the unique opportunity to apply COAPE’s MHERA™ and ESTA™ techniques to a huge variety of animal species, with great success to date.
+She is also part of the South African Government’s task team whose focus is on creating awareness surrounding the safe ownership of pitbulls and education in animal behaviour.

 Leigh Shenker